rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 To perform a switchover, execute the following steps:

-1. Ensure the application is completely shut down and no user is connected to the database.
+1. Ensure the application is completely shut down, and no user is connected to the database.

-2. Disable the archive UTL scripts that are running in both DCs at least about 30 minutes before the switchover starts.
-After the testing is complete and the DB is running in the preferred location, uncomment the archived UTL scripts.
+2. Disable the archive UTL scripts that are running in both DCs at least 30 minutes before the switchover starts.
+After the testing is complete and the DB is running in the preferred location, uncomment the archived utility scripts.

 3. Run the following SQL queries in the current primary DB:

         SELECT * FROM DBA_JOBS_RUNNING; (There should not be any sys owned jobs running) SELECT OWNER, JOB_NAME, START_DATE, END_DATE, ENABLED FROM DBA_SCHEDULER_JOBS WHERE ENABLED='TRUE' AND OWNER <> 'SYS';
-            (DG Broker does not kill the jobs owned by sys)
+            (Data Guard Broker does not kill the jobs owned by sys.)

 4. Set `job_queue_processes` and `aq_tm_processes` to 0.
 Make note of the
 original value because you need to reset to the original value after the